talor-hammond/react-native-thunder-talks/README.old.md

 ### From skeleton to solution:
+1. Start with a title, <Text>Our amazing calculator application</Text>
+2. Create a Calculator.js component, and add a button to it which calls a method through the App's (receives through props)
+    * Get the button to log something; show dev tools
+3. Create two text inputs in App.js, feed it through in state

 * Import...
     * { Button }
         * props: title= 'Button title'; needs an onPress={} handler